 Our expertise is in developing low cost engineering and scientific applications using the wealth of publicly available models, algorithms, open source software libraries for Microsoft and Android platforms.
 We do all the research needed in consultation with our customers to incorporate both in-house and state of the art algorithms and models available in the open literature.
 An example of our recent work and research in applying Dantzig’s seminal workforce scheduling model to call centers is shown below.
-We also offer an in-depth 3 day hands-on training course on Dantzig’s workforce scheduling model based on the contents of the book and extensions to other applications.

 Our Latest Publication

 A practical book for call center analysts to implement Dantzig’s seminal workforce scheduling model to generate, evaluate, and optimize service level performance of weekly agent schedules using Excel 2007, C#.NET components and publicly available solvers, algorithms, and hardware.

 – Introduction to Dantzig’s seminal workforce scheduling model: Minimize CTX subject to AX >= B, X >= 0.
 Formulation of tour (A), requirement (B), and objective (C) matrices for weekly tour scheduling of agents.

 – Model solution using public solvers (GLPK, lp_solve, COIN-OR Cbc) on local hardware and in the cloud (using NEOS Feasibility Pump and SCIP) on public hardware.